isomerpages/mas-moneysense/_money-management/Credit Reports and Creditworthiness.md

 then</p>
 </li>
 <li>
 <p>Avoid too many sources of credit.
-It's easier to keep track of your repayments
+It is easier to keep track of your repayments
 when you have fewer credit facilities</p>
 </li>
 </ul>